BrentWebEU/BluetoothInterceptor/DEVICE_SCANNING.md

 3. **Fewer errors** - Less chance of typos in MAC addresses
 4. **Device discovery** - See all nearby Bluetooth devices at once
 5. **Flexibility** - Can rescan if target devices not found initially
+6. **Fully automated** - Pairing happens automatically without manual bluetoothctl commands
+7. **Error recovery** - Falls back to manual pairing if auto-pairing fails

 ## Network Check Reminder

 After selecting devices, ensure:
 - ✅ Raspberry Pi is on same network as mobile device (for TCP streaming)
 - ✅ Source device (phone) is unpaired from target device (headphones)
-- ✅ Target device (headphones) is in pairing mode or previously paired with Pi
+- ✅ Target device (headphones) is in **pairing mode** before starting
+- ✅ You have root/sudo privileges to run the interceptor

 ## Future Enhancements